 "Honesty in personal and academic matters is a cornerstone of life at Limestone College.
 Students are expected to achieve on their own merits and abilities, to exercise integrity in all their affairs, and to refrain absolutely from lying, cheating, and stealing."
-(The Gaslight Handbook, page 46).
+(The Gaslight Handbook, page 39).

-I agree to refrain from academic misconduct, as defined in Section III of Limestone College's Policies and Procedures for Academic Conduct, which is available in The Gaslight Handbook.
+I agree to refrain from academic misconduct, as defined in Section III of Limestone College's Policies and Procedures for Academic Conduct, which is available in The Gaslight Handbook and the Office of Student Services.
 I further understand that there are serious consequences for academic misconduct, outlined in Section VI of Limestone College's Policies and Procedures for Academic Conduct.